jcsherin/jcsherin.github.io/posts/2025-08-18-bplustree-struct-hack.md

 }
 ```

-We have now successfully created a cache-friendly B+Tree node with a user-defined fanout configuration which is known only at runtime.
+The result is a cache-friendly B+Tree node with a fanout that can be configured at runtime.

 ## The Price Of Fine-Grained Control